-Since many findings of behavioural economics suggest that consumers sometimes fail to act in their own best interests, there is an understandable debate about the extent to which policy might be legitimately or excessively paternalistic in limiting or promoting choices (Camerer et al. 2003; Sugden 2011; Sunstein 2013; Rebonato 2104).
-Although this important debate is not central to the argument presented here, the taking of a more empirical approach to policy may have several implications for this debate.
-Firstly, empirical policy development may help to allay fears of paternalism, at least to some extent, if policymakers commit to the open publication of findings and proceed in a transparent fashion.
-Consumers and companies may be more willing to accept policies that constrain or manipulate choices when empirical evidence of the impact has been accumulated openly and subjected to scrutiny.
-Secondly, where "nudges" rely on relatively automatic aspects of consumer decision-making, however, it is possible that openness regarding the policy might draw attention to the behavioural mechanism being exploited and thereby reduce its effectiveness (although this is an empirical question within each policy context).
-Lastly, notwithstanding the potential for policy to reduce consumer detriment, the adoption of an empirical approach may raise legal issues that parallel the more commonly cited philosophical and ethical ones, in particular with respect to the democratic legitimacy and accountability regulatory policy (Alemanno and Spina 2014; see also Frerichs 2011).
+Finally, since many findings of behavioural economics suggest that consumers sometimes fail to act in their own best interests, there has been an understandable debate about the extent to which policy responses might be legitimately or excessively paternalistic, in limiting or promoting certain choices (e.g., Camerer et al. 2003; Sugden 2011; Sunstein 2012).
+Although this important debate is not central to the argument presented here, it is worth noting that explicit use of empirics in the development of policy has the potential to allay fears of paternalism, at least to some extent, if policymakers publish all their findings and proceed in a transparent fashion.
+Consumers and companies may be more willing to accept policies that constrain or otherwise manipulate choices when empirical evidence of the likely impact has been accumulated openly and subjected to scrutiny.